 In this episode I’ll, discuss an article about using buprenorphine as an antidote in methadone overdose.

 Case reports suggest that buprenorphine will still reverse respiratory depression induced by full agonist opioids such as methadone.
-The authors of this trial sought to compare the efficacy and safety of buprenorphine and naloxone in reversing respiratory depression in methadone-poisoned opioid-dependent patients.
+The authors of a study published February 2020 in the journal Critical Care sought to compare the efficacy and safety of buprenorphine and naloxone in reversing respiratory depression in methadone-poisoned opioid-dependent patients.

 Patients with methadone-induced respiratory depression were randomized to receive naloxone in titrated doses, or one of two doses of buprenorphine (10 μg/kg or 15 μg/kg IV).
 The primary outcome was the immediate reversal of respiratory depression.
 The authors also examined rates of acute opioid withdrawal, need for intubation, recurrent apnea, repeated doses of opioid antagonists, length of hospital stay, and mortality.

 There were 29 patients in the naloxone group and 28 patients in each buprenorphine group.

 Naloxone worked in all but 1 patient however it caused withdrawal symptoms in 15 patients.

 Buprenorphine worked in all but 1 patient and even though twice as many patients received buprenorphine compared to naloxone, only 7 buprenorphine patients experienced withdrawal.

 This difference was significant, as was a reduced incidence of the need for intubation favoring the buprenorphine group at 28% vs 9%.